 San Francisco Discrimination Lawyers

-Discrimination in the workplace is prohibited by a combination of federal, state, and local laws.
-With The Fair Employment and Housing Act (FEHA), California has some of the most comprehensive anti-discrimination laws in the country.
-A series of federal laws, including the Civil Rights Act of 1964, also protect employees from discrimination, but in a much more limited capacity.
-Additionally, local city laws may provide even further protection; San Francisco, for example, has a law which prohibits discrimination of an employee because of his or her height or weight.
+Have you been discriminated against while working in San Francisco?
+Through a combination of federal, state, and local laws, discrimination based on protected categories such as gender, race, religion, age, disability, sexual orientation in the workplace is illegal.
+California has some of the most comprehensive anti-discrimination laws in the country and local city laws may provide even further protection; San Francisco, for example, has a law which prohibits discrimination of an employee because of his or her height or weight.

 At Rukin Hyland in San Francisco, our attorneys represent employees who have suffered unlawful discrimination at work for the following types of claims: